sighupio/fury-distribution/docs/development/development.md

 The important commands in the `Makefile` are:

+- **`make tools-go`**: This command it's important and installs all the tools required for the subsequent commands.

 - **`make generate-go-models`**: This command generates Go code from the JSON schema files.
 The generated code defines the data models used in the codebase, providing a structured representation of the resources and configurations used by `furyctl`.
 It essentially converts the schema into Go structs, which are essential for interacting with the configuration data programmatically.

 - **`make generate-docs`**: This command generates Markdown documentation from the schema files.
 It extracts the necessary information from the schemas and formats it into human-readable documentation, helping developers and users understand how to configure and use the distribution and resources.
 This documentation serves as the primary reference for anyone interacting with `furyctl`.

 </details>

 ---